 This makes it very hard for your brain to create a neural association that will serve new habits on a subconscious level moving forward.

-Which means, you will constantly have to rely on willpower to make good choices while trying to overcome bad habits.
+This means, you will constantly have to rely on willpower to make good choices while trying to overcome bad habits.

 This is not a good strategy.